 command: npm run test

-In the configuration file above, we start by updating npm to ensure that we are using the lastest version.
-Next, we install the required dependencies and cache them.
-We then create our environment configuration file (.env) and run our migrations.
-With all dependencies and database set up, we run our tests.
+This configuration starts by updating npm to ensure that you are using the lastest version.
+Next, it installs the required dependencies and caches them.
+The config then creates a database folder and sqlite3 file as temporary database for the project.
+Next, it creates an environment configuration file (.env) and runs your migrations.
+With all dependencies and database set up, your tests are run.

-Let’s view our test results by clicking on the build to see behind the scenes.
+View your test results by clicking on the build.

-Our tests are now running automatically when we push new code to our repository.
+Your tests are now running automatically when you push new code to your repository.

 Conclusion

-Test-driven development (TDD) is a best practice that a lot of developers are still struggling to integrate into their development flow.
-Having a framework that has TDD built into its core really makes adopting it less cumbersome.
-In this tutorial, we learned to set up the testing of our Adonis.js API, and how to automate the process with CircleCI.
+Test-driven development (TDD) is a best practice that many developers are still struggling to integrate into their development flow.
+Having a framework that has TDD built into its core makes adopting it much less cumbersome.
+In this tutorial, you learned to set up the testing of our Adonis.js API, and how to automate the process with CircleCI.

 Happy coding!